The Kraft Heinz Company (KHC) CEO Miguel Patricio on Q1 2020 Results - Earnings Call Transcript

 Thank you.
 Can I ask about your ability to sustain higher levels of production on the grocery side of the business, while restaurant traffic is down?
 I know you closed two – I believe you closed two foodservice plants in the U.S. and one in the U.K., so presumably, that's not easy to flex into grocery.

-So your growth refocused on produced the same double-digit volume growth while the restaurant traffic is weak.
-And then as a quick follow-up, how secure is your supply of meat, given what we're hearing from the meat processing plants at the moment with some of your competitors back at regular meat is that potentially a risk for you if you can secure supply?
+Have you grocery have respond-- produced the same double-digit volume growth while the restaurant traffic is weak.
+And then as a quick follow-up, how secure is your supply of meat, given what we're hearing from the meat processing plants at the moment with some of your competitors back [inaudible] is that potentially a risk for you if you can secure supply?
 Thank you.

 Miguel Patricio

 Okay.
 Let me give you a color of – more a global color on supply, and then I will ask Carlos to comment things specifically to U.S. We have at the moment, all our factories open.
-It's true that some of our foodservice factories are with very low production because of the reduction of the ban.
+It's true that some of our foodservice factories are with very low production because of the reduction of demand.
 But we have 80 factories in the world, and they are all – that are all working.

 To date, our supply chain has been stable, and the team is showing that – how strong we are.
 There's a huge sense of pride right now in our factories.
 Morale is very high.
 Safety is our number one priority.
 And of course, there are risks in supply chain, but I think we've done a very good job on keeping our people safe.